-^{}All drug law violations arrests or non arrests are referred for disciplinary actions, therefore, they are not counted in both categories of arrest and referral.
+All drug law violations arrests or non arrests are referred to the Student Conduct Process, therefore, they are not counted in both categories of arrest and referral.
 All alcohol arrests are also referred and therefore not counted in both categories.